-The concept behind Happn is you can find people you’ve crossed paths with in the street, your local neighbourhood or workplace.
+The concept behind Happn is you can find people you’ve crossed paths within the street, your local neighborhood or workplace.

 Like many of the other apps, Happn connects to Facebook to import some of your basic information, pictures and mutual friends of someone you’ve liked.